Resshmaa/WebdriverIO-Automation-Framework/README.md

 * This framework is a great base to scale UI + API testing needs.
 * OTP-based login is fully automated — no manual input required.
 * Easy to maintain, extend, and integrate with CI/CD pipelines.

+---

+# Note:
+* This framework uses Gmail API credentials to fetch OTP during login automation.
+* Rename credentials.sample.json to credentials.json
+* Fill in the client ID, client secret, refresh token, and other details from Google Cloud Console.